heyjianjing/linear_algebra/README.md

 * In general $e^{A+B}\neq e^A e^B$

 `la_23`
-* Eigenvalues, left and right eigenvectors
+* Left and right eigenvectors
+* Real matrix has conjugate symmetric for eigenvalues and eigenvectors
 * Basic properties of eigenvalues

 `la_24`